How to Identify a Mountain Bluebird

 What Do Male and Female Mountain Bluebirds Look Like?

 Wingspan: 14 inches.

-Distinctive Markings: Male is brilliant blue all over, while the female is gray overall with pale-blue wing and tail feathers.
+Distinctive Markings: Male mountain bluebird is brilliant blue all over, while the female is gray overall with pale-blue wing and tail feathers.

-Nest: Pair builds a grass nest in a cavity or a birdhouse; female lays four to six light-blue eggs inside.
+A mountain bluebird pair builds a grass nest in a cavity or a birdhouse; the female lays four to six light-blue eggs inside.